cloudflare/cloudflare-docs/content/reference-architecture/magic-transit-reference-architecture.md

 * The customer end of the Anycast GRE tunnel needs to be a publicly routable address.
 It is typically the IP address of the WAN interface on the customer edge router.
 In this example it is 192.0.2.153.

-* The IP addresses of the tunnel interfaces are RFC1918 private addresses.
+* The IP addresses of the tunnel interfaces are RFC 1918 private addresses.
 These addresses are only “locally significant” within the particular Magic Transit service instance that they are part of.
-Therefore, the customer can select any RFC1918 addresses they desire, as long as they do not overlap with those of other tunnels configured within the same Magic Transit service instance.
+Therefore, the customer can select any RFC 1918 addresses they desire, as long as they do not overlap with those of other tunnels configured within the same Magic Transit service instance.

 * As best practice, given the tunnels are point-to-point connections, a /31 subnet is sufficient for allocating the 2 IP addresses required for a given tunnel.
 In the above example, the 10.10.10.0/31 subnet is chosen, with the Cloudflare end of the tunnel interface being 10.10.10.0/31 and the customer’s DC edge router side being 10.10.10.1/31.